 If the snacks on the boat don’t fill you up (they didn’t for us), you will be in need of some dinner.
 The main strip of Avenida Hicaco is lined with options.
 For another great lobster option, head all the way down to Flava Belizean.
 This spot, with a grill outside the restaurant, is only open for dinner.
 They do a lovely lobster with rice and salad as well as jerk chicken, grilled pork, coconut shrimp, salads, kebabs and curries.

 Day Six – Caye Caulker From Above or Below

 Fry Jacks are uniquely Belizean breakfast items, which involve a carby outside shell, (a taco or a special fried bread)stuffed full of delicious, hot breakfast items (eggs, bacon, ham, sausage, vegetables, or really, anything you fancy).
 The lot is sealed up and fried.
 It is the perfect hangover food…or perfectly fine food…its just a great grab-and-go breakfast option.
 The best place on the island to try it has got to be Errolyn’s House of Fry Jacks.
 For a surprisingly low cost, the cook behind the window will whip up, one of 30 or so combinations for you to enjoy on the tiny terrace, or to take away.

 All Day – Take to the Waves

 Caye Caulker is within a speedboat ride of the world’s second largest living barrier reef.
 An 18km national marine reserve, Hol Chan, was set up to allow visitors to experience the reef safety.
 There is a gap here through the reef, which allows both small reef dwellers to be protected and larger sea life to visit.
-Yes, you can see pretty little clown fish and majestic rays in the same trip.
-This is one of the spots that is as good to snorkel as to dive so it is accessible for more people.
+Yes, you can see pretty little clown fish and majestic rays on the same trip.
+This is one of the spots that is as good for snorkeling as for diving so it is accessible to more people.